aristanetworks/ansible-cvp/tests/README.md

 - __Lib__: to provides a safe place for fixtures, parametrizes, mook data: `tests/lib`
   - Provides helpers for unit and system
   - Store all tests data
   - Only available for pytest

+- __Data__: to provides a safe place for all tests dataset: `tests/data`
+  - Store all tests data
+  - Only available for pytest